Registered Spoken Language Interpreter

 Preferred language not listed?

-Click here for information on becoming a certified spoken language court interpreter.
+Click here for information on becoming a Certified spoken language court interpreter.

 Note: All non-certified languages are considered registered languages.

-Step: 2 Prepare for the Examinations
+2 Prepare for the Examinations

 Take the candidate self-assessment tests to see if you’re ready for the exams: